Flood risk and the UK

 In 2014, the Thames Barrier closed 48 times before the middle of March – a record for a single year.
 More than a quarter of the total closures in the Barrier’s 32-year history occurred in the 2013/14 winter.

-In the Thames tidal floodplain, some 1.25 million people would be vulnerable to flooding if current defences failed or were overtaken by climate-induced sea level rise; £200bn worth of property is also at risk.
+Some 1.3 million people live in the Thames tidal floodplain and are therefore vulnerable to flooding if current defences were to fail or were overtaken by climate-induced sea level rise; £275bn worth of property is also at risk.

 The Environment Agency’s TE2100 Plan highlights that without effective mitigation of global greenhouse gas emissions, the Thames estuary may have to deal with sea level rise that exceeds the Barrier’s capacity.